Cleaning and calibration of elements

 0

-To prevent dirt from getting inside components and parts, always remove any accumulation of dirt and grease deposits from them before disconnecting or dismantling any elements.
+To prevent dirt from getting inside assemblies and components, always remove any dirt build-up and grease deposits from them before disconnecting or dismantling any components.

-Before inspecting the elements prior to their assembly or installation in place, they should be thoroughly cleaned.
+Before inspecting the components prior to assembly or installation, they should be thoroughly cleaned.

 • dry cleaning

-• removal of dirt in accessible places with soft or wire brushes
+• removing dirt in accessible areas using soft or wire brushes

-• scraping dirt with a piece of metal or wood
+• scraping off dirt with a piece of metal or wood

 • cleaning with a rag

-CAUTION: Compressed air is sometimes "raw".
-Therefore, use it carefully, especially when working with hydraulic systems.
+CAUTION: Compressed air can sometimes be "wet".
+Therefore, use it with caution, especially when working on hydraulic systems.

-• vacuum stretching.
-Removal of dry dust with vacuum equipment.
-This technique should always be used to remove friction material dust (asbestos particles).
+• vacuum extraction.
+Dry dust removal using vacuum equipment.
+This technique should always be used to remove friction lining material dust (asbestos particles).

 • steam cleaning

-WARNING: Failure to follow these instructions could result in personal injury or component damage.
+WARNING: Failure to follow these instructions may result in injury or damage to components.

-It is extremely important that certain mandatory equipment, such as dynamometers, (momentary) wrenches, multimeters, exhaust gas analyzers, roller stands, etc., regularly calibrated (calibration) in accordance with the manufacturer's instructions.
+It is extremely important that certain mandatory equipment such as torque wrenches, multimeters, exhaust gas analyzers, roller stands, etc., are regularly calibrated in accordance with the manufacturer's instructions.

 Link to this page in different formats